List of nutrition guides: World Health Organization

 Before The 3 Fives, the WHO used the CINDI dietary guide, which included the CINDI pyramid.
 The guide was intended to help European health professionals and policymakers develop their own national nutrition guides.
 The pyramid has a large green base representing approximately two-thirds of the triangle's area, which is filled with vegetables, fruits, grains and starches.
 A middle layer shaded orange for "caution" is divided into two equal sections: low-fat milk and dairy; and beans, lentils, legumes, fish, eggs, poultry and lean meat.
 At the top is a small "red zone" of fats and sweets.

 Food and Agriculture Organization (FAO)

-FAO provides technical assistance to countries for developing, revising and implementing food-based dietary guidelines (FBDG) and food guides in line with current scientific evidence.
+FAO provides technical assistance to countries for developing, revising and implementing food-based dietary guidelines and food guides in line with current scientific evidence.
 FAO also carries out periodic reviews on progress made in the development and use of dietary guidelines.
 FAO's food based dietary guidelines website collects more than 80 national guidelines.